startlingadama/continuous-integration/README.md

-# develop-continuous
+# continuous-integration
-This repo is created for training in continuois integration of github action with docker as trying tool.
+This repo is created for training in continuous integration of github action with docker as trying tool.